fontuni/fontuni.github.io/README.md

-# A static site for FontUni.com
+# A Jekyll site for fontuni.com

 a font happens sometimes ...